PoliteStorm/WaveAnalysis/docs/paper/paper.md

 References: Adamatzky (2022); Jones et al. (2023); Volkov (Plant Electrophysiology); Fromm & Lautner (2007); methodological context in Mallat (wavelets) and Daubechies (synchrosqueezing/reassignment).

 Audio pipeline details: Audio is generated with calibration tones and soft limiting for audibility on low‑power devices (Chromebook).
 We compute MFCCs (12 coeff., 1.0 s window, 0.5 s hop) and align them to electrophysiological features from the same windows.
 CCA components are computed with rank and NaN safety checks; if CCA fails, we fall back to pairwise max correlation to avoid biased reporting.
-Statistical significance is assessed via permutation tests (≥200 iterations recommended); a 200‑permutation batch rerun is currently executing and will update this paper’s p‑values upon completion.
+Statistical significance is assessed via permutation tests (≥200 iterations per species), and uncertainty is summarized with bootstrap confidence intervals.

 ![Audio–signal CCA](figs/audio_cross_modal_cca.png){ width=60% }